Last updated on .

 Teatro Jorge Isaacs

-Teatro Jorge Isaacs is on the south side of the park.
-It was built by architect Hermann S. Bohmer starting in 1930 and opened on December 26, 1931.
-The French Neoclassical theatre replaced the Teatro Salón Moderno, which stood on the same spot.
+Teatro Jorge Isaacs sits on the south side of the park.
+Designed by architect Hermann S. Bohmer, construction began in 1930 and the theatre opened on December 26, 1931.
+The French Neoclassical building replaced the Teatro Salón Moderno, which previously stood on the same site.
 It’s named for writer Jorge Isaacs and has a capacity of just under 2,000.

 Teatro Jorge Isaacs